NEUROFUSIONInc/fusion/frontend/public/posts/2024-06-30-decoding-the-brain.md

   - name: Ore Ogundipe
 ---

 This June, Foresight Institute & Protocol Labs hosted a Neurotech Lab Week in Northern California.
-We shared with the participants about how NeuroFusion Explorer is used together with mobile EEG headsets are to study brain activity changes during tasks, using recording from a chess game as an example.
+We shared with the participants about how NeuroFusion Explorer is used together with mobile EEG headsets to study brain activity changes during tasks, using recording from a chess game as an example.

 I also discuss the importance of context when interpreting EEG data, the advantages of open-source platforms, and the potential for remote data collection to validate study effects across populations.